devWaves/SwitchBot-MQTT-BLE-ESP32/README.md

 * ESP32-S2 = No Bluetooth so definitely won't work
 * ESP32-C3 = Less RAM/ROM that the WROOM models
 * ESP32s = Ai-Thinker model.
 Some users have said they had issues with this model
+* ESP32-solo = Only has one core instead of 2 cores